Reunion Giving FAQ↑ Back to Top

 For current gifts, Barry University accepts cash, checks, credit cards and transfers of securities or IRA assets.
-Credit card gifts may be made by mail, by calling Toll-free: 1-800-756-6000 ext.
-3170 or by making a gift online at Barry University’s website: www.barry.edu/giving.
+Credit card gifts may be made by mail, by calling 1-800-756-6000, ext.
+3170, or by making a gift online at Barry University’s website: www.barry.edu/giving.
 For information on making a gift of securities or IRA assets, please call Victoria Champion at 305-899-4063.

 Barry University can also help you establish a current or future planned gift to support the University.
-Life income gift vehicles including charitable gift annuities, pooled income funds and charitable trusts provide both income to you (and your chosen beneficiaries) and a gift to the University.
-Unusual assets including personal property, business interests or inventory, or real estate can be used to support Barry University.
+Life income gift vehicles, including charitable gift annuities, pooled income funds and charitable trusts, provide both income to you (and your chosen beneficiaries) and a gift to the University.
+Unusual assets, such as personal property, business interests or inventory, or real estate, can be used to support Barry University.
 A provision in your estate plan such as a bequest or a beneficiary designation can also be a part of your Reunion Gift.
 We will gladly work individually with you to determine the best way to structure a planned gift to achieve your personal financial and tax planning objectives as well as your family and philanthropic goals.

-Please contact Victoria Champion (305-899-4063 or email@example.com) if you would like to learn more about planned gift opportunities.↑ Back to Top
+Please contact Victoria Champion at 305-899-4063 or firstname.lastname@example.org if you would like to learn more about planned gift opportunities.↑ Back to Top

 7. What about corporate matching gifts?